briPXY/nn-upscaler-onnxweb/README.md

 # Web Neural Inference for Image Processing Models (ONNX)

-Easy interface for inference ONNX models on the web browser, for image processing models.
-Utilizes ONNX web runtime.
+Easy interface for running onnx models inference on the web browser, for image processing models.
+Using ONNX web runtime API.
-Features: Inference on each sliced images for AI models which input tensor's dimension values is non-determined, to prevent page crash from large input/model (browser's memory limit policy).
+Features: Inference on each sliced images for AI models which input tensor's dimension is non-determined, to prevent page crash from large input/model (browser's memory limit policy).
 Preserve transparency for rgba input.

 ## Usage